0xgh057r3c0n/0xgh057r3c0n/README.md

 - 🌱 Currently learning more about advanced penetration testing techniques, OSINT using Python, and artificial intelligence applications in cybersecurity.
 - 🔭 Looking for opportunities to contribute to cybersecurity teams, especially in penetration testing, Python development, and vulnerability assessment.
+- Hi there, I'm Gaurav Bhattacharjee!
+I'm a Web Application Penetration Tester from assam with 2 years of field expertise.
+My primary focus is on identifying and addressing security vulnerabilities in web applications using a wide range of advanced tools and techniques.
+I'm passionate about contributing to the cybersecurity community and continuously improving my skills in penetration testing, vulnerability assessment, Python, and more.
 ---

 ### 📊 GitHub Stats